 2. Limit working hours or session times

-Automatically logging off users after a set period or at a set time is another essential way to limit the risks that come with BYOD.
-If a device goes missing whilst it is logged in, the system will automatically log the user out.
+Automatically log off users after a set period or at a set time.
+This is another key way to limit the risks that come with BYOD.
+So, if a device goes missing while a user is logged in, the system will automatically log the user out.
 More on restricting and enforcing user logon time.

 3. Limit access according to device

-Limiting access to the corporate network requires a strict policy and access to your users’ devices.
-It is also the most direct way to reduce the vulnerable network surface area.
-By tracking the devices your employees wish to use to access corporate data, and limiting each user’s access to those set devices, you can significantly reduce the risk of any potentially harmful intrusions.
-More on access restrictions for PC, laptop or tablet.
+Track the devices your employees use to access corporate data, and limit each user’s access to those set devices.
+By doing so, you can greatly lower the risk of potentially harmful intrusions.
+More on access restrictions for PC, laptop, or tablet.

 4. Keep a detailed log of registered devices

-Once you start tracking and registering devices with access the to the corporate network, it is important to keep your list up to date with specific details.
+Once you start tracking and registering devices with access to the corporate network, keep your list up to date.
+Use specific details.
 This way, you’ll know which users and credentials relate to which device.
-This will be particularly useful when employees leave the company.
-You want to ensure you do not continue to allow access from their devices for work.
-To do this, we often advise working closely with your HR department so they notify you when terminations occur.

 5. Have a strict BYOD security policy

-Once you have all the above in place make sure you have the ability to monitor access to the network in real time.
-By doing this you can understand what suspicious behavior looks like.
-By responding quickly to suspicious behavior, you will not only reduce the risk, you will helping educate users on the risks of using a personal device for work.
+Once you put the above in place, the last step is to ensure you can monitor access to the network in real-time.
+By doing this, you'll better understand what suspicious behavior looks like.
+By responding quickly to suspicious behavior, you'll not only reduce the risk, but you'll also help educate users on the risks of using a personal device for work.

 Implementing BYOD securely

 BYOD is quickly becoming the rule rather the exception.
-But native Windows Server functionality does not provide adequate means to secure user access from personal devices.
-UserLock alleviates this increased risk to corporate security by empowering IT to track, record and automatically block all inappropriate or suspicious sessions, including Wi-Fi, VPN, RD or RDP, or IIS.
+But native Windows Server functionality isn't enough to secure user access from personal devices.
+UserLock helps lower this risk to corporate security by empowering IT to track, record, and automatically block all inappropriate or suspicious sessions.

 This article originally appeared in Risk UK: The journal of risk management, loss prevention and business continuity.
 We last updated this article for the IS Decisions blog on June 10, 2023.